 There are some basic concepts that must be remembered at all times during the discussion of the theories of systolic and diastolic currents of injury:

 Everyone is familiar with the vertical scale that runs from -90 mV through 0 to around +30 mV.
-We have a tendency to think that a value increases as it moves up the scale and decreases as it moves down the scale – but it’s just the opposite! -70 mV is less than -90 mV.
-The transmembrane potential increases when the difference between the internal and external charges increases.
-So the closer the resting membrane potential is to 0, the less it is.
+We have a tendency to think that a value increases as it moves up the scale and decreases as it moves down the scale – but it’s just the opposite!
+A membrane potential of -70 mV represents less membrane potential than -90 mV.

 The damage caused by ischemia is localized – it is not reflected in the organism as a whole, but just in the area affected by the ischemia.

 The collection of K+ in the extracellular interstitial space locally causes the extracellular concentration of K+ to rise resulting in less difference between the intracellular and extracellular concentration.
 A reduction in the membrane potential difference is the same as depolarization (the interior of the cell is becoming less negative), so localized myocardial ischemia results in localized partial depolarization.

 Thus, the resting membrane potential of ischemic myocardium is less negative than the resting membrane potential of normal myocardium.
 (Arrow “A”) (Resting membrane potential = Phase 4)

 The partial depolarization caused by ischemia is not rapid enough to trigger an actual depolarization wave.
 It does, however, cause many Na+ channels to open momentarily and then close.
 So, when the depolarization wave eventually arrives, it finds fewer Na+ channels available to open.
 Consequently, the action potential is both slowed (decreased slope) and has less amplitude (Phase 0 does not rise as far).
 (Arrow “B”)